mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-If we run it inside the `main` function, we can see in the log that the coroutine is created with the specified name, and it's executed in the `Default` dispatcher:
+Let's run it inside the `main` function.
+We can see in the log that the coroutine is created with the specified name, and it's executed in the `Default` dispatcher:

 ```text
 11:56:46.747 [DefaultDispatcher-worker-1 @Greeting Coroutine#1] INFO CoroutinesPlayground - Hello Everyone!
 ```

-A coroutine context behaves also as a map since we can search and access the elements it contains, using the name of the type corresponding to the element we want to retrieve:
+A coroutine context also behaves as a map since we can search and access the elements it contains using the name of the type corresponding to the element we want to retrieve:

 ```kotlin
 logger.info("Coroutine name: {}", context[CoroutineName]?.name)
 ```

 The above code prints the coroutine name stored in the context, if any.
-The `CoroutineName` used inside the square brackets is nor a type nor a class.
-Indeed, it is a reference to the companion object called `Key` of the class.
-Just some Kotlin syntactic sugar.
+The `CoroutineName` used inside the square brackets is neither a type nor a class.
+Indeed, it references the companion object called the `Key` of the class—just some Kotlin syntactic sugar.

-The library defines also the empty coroutine context, `EmptyCoroutineContext`,which we can use as a "zero" element to start creating a new custom context.
+The library also defines the empty coroutine context, `EmptyCoroutineContext`, which we can use as a "zero" element to create a new custom context.

-So, the coroutine context is a way to pass information from a coroutine to another.
-In fact, any parent coroutine passes its context to its children coroutines.
-Children coroutines copy values from the parent to a new instance of the context, that they can override.
+So, context is a way to pass information among coroutines.
+Any parent coroutine gives its context to its children coroutines.
+Children coroutines copy values from the parent to a new instance of the context that they can override.
 Let's see an example of inheritance without override:

 ```kotlin
 suspend fun coroutineCtxInheritance() {